sachin-pikle/tips-and-tricks/ocir-image-multiple-tags.md

     ``` shell
     docker push phx.ocir.io/my-tenant-namespace/gvm/jibber-ni-gvmce22-jdk17
     ```
-    This commands pushes all the tags to OCIR.
+    This command pushes all the tags to OCIR.

 6. To verify, login to the OCI Console.
 Go to `Developer Services >> Containers & Artifacts >> Container Registry` in your compartment.
 Go to the image in the repository `gvm/jibber-ni-gvmce22-jdk17` and click on `Associated Tags`.
 You should see all the tags: